InCommon Executive, Federation Site Administrator, Certificate Service RAO

 InCommon Executive: The InCommon Executive represents the participant organization regarding all decisions and delegations of authority for the responsibilities of InCommon Participants, including but not limited to, all relevant federation and certificate services.
 This includes payment of invoices, and assigning any person in the trusted administrator role (see below) for the InCommon Federation and as the Registration Authority Officer (RAO) for the InCommon Certificate Service.
 The executive is authorized as such in the InCommon participation agreement or by succession from the originally named executive.
 The executive role will typically be filled by a CIO, VP of IT, or other senior administrative officer responsible for the organization's information technology assets.

 Federation Site Administrator: The Federation Site Administrator serves as the participating organization's primary registrar.
-The administrator is responsible for registering and maintaining the policies and technical data related to the organization's participation in the InCommon Federation, including the submission of the URL of the Participant's POP and any Identity Provider and/or Service Provider metadata and associated certificates.
+The administrator is responsible for registering and maintaining the policies and technical data related to the organization's participation in the InCommon Federation, including submitting any Identity Provider and/or Service Provider metadata and associated certificates.
 The administrator is assigned by the participating organization's designated executive.
 Each InCommon participant can have up to two Federation Site Administrators.